On the Proper Heat and Humble Conduct Required in the Baking of Cakes -by King Alfred the Great (circa 892)

 Publishing news- the launch of Pimlico Wilde Press

-“Books so beautiful you’ll forget to read them.”
+“Books so beautiful you’ll forget to actually read them.”

 A Legacy Worth Appropriating